On fourth and goal, budget reconciliation needs a carbon price to score

 Keep in mind that this does not mean the reconciliation package will cut 40% from the emissions we are currently putting into the atmosphere.
 Comparing the cuts to 2005 emissions — one of the highest emissions years in U.S. history — makes that achievement sound bigger than it really is.
 But the expected cuts in this plan would actually be only about 28% below current emissions, about two-thirds of what’s needed to fulfill America’s promise for 2030.

 We conclude that there remains a serious need to reliably cut emissions well beyond what the current reconciliation outline is likely to achieve.
-Fortunately, a carbon fee with cash payments allocated to households has near unanimous support in the Senate and, depending on how strong it is, could more than make up for the remaining emissions gap.
+Fortunately, a carbon fee with cash payments allocated to households has near unanimous support among Senate Democrats and, depending on how strong it is, could more than make up for the remaining emissions gap.
 A previous Rhodium study showed that a carbon polluter fee alone could cut energy-related CO2 emissions by 33-41% below 2005 level with no additional policies.
 That does not mean adding a carbon fee to the reconciliation package would slash emissions an additional 41% below what the legislative plan can achieve — there would be some redundancy with other policies — but a Resources for the Future analysis of the reconciliation package in September 2021 found that adding a carbon fee could improve CO2 reductions from 38% of 2005 emissions to 51%.

 Consequently, we can say with some confidence that a robust carbon fee would be a powerful insurance policy to smash through that 50% by 2030 target.
 Indeed, the Rhodium report named a carbon price first among “additional policy opportunities” that should be considered if Build Back Better provisions “come up short due to legal challenges or implementation delays.”
 We agree.